-Subject to all the limitations stated below, Importer warrants the steel boiler body against defects in materials and workmanship resulting in breaks or leaks causing significant impairment of performance.
+Subject to all the limitations stated below, Importer warrants the steel boiler body (but not including cast-iron doors, coil or other components) against defects in materials and workmanship resulting in breaks or leaks causing significant impairment of performance.

 IMPORTER'S OBLIGATION: The Importer's sole obligation under this limited warranty is to provide payment of the below listed percentage of the cost of the repair of the warranted item.
-The importer may at its option decide to use this sum as a partial allowance to replace the warranted items.
-Importer will pay all required labor and the cost of all materials for the repair of the boiler defects arising during the first five years of the warranty period.
-In years six through twenty, Importer will pay for a percentage of labor and materials for the repair of the boiler body up to a maximum of the same percentage of the Importer's retail price for the Eko-Vimar Orlanski model during the year in which the boiler was originally purchased.
+The importer may at their option decide to use this sum as a partial allowance to replace the warranted items.
+Importer will pay all required labor and the cost of all materials for the repair of the boiler defects arising during the first five (5) years of the warranty period.
+In years six (6) through twenty (20), Importer will pay for a percentage of labor and materials for the repair of the boiler body up to a maximum of the same percentage of the Importer's retail price for the BioMass NextGen model during the year in which the boiler was originally purchased.
 Shipping charges in connection with replacement or repair shall be paid by the owner.